cypress-io/cypress-documentation/source/api/commands/trigger.md

 ### Why should I manually set the event type?

 As you can see the documentation of {% url `MouseEvent` https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent %}, most properties of event class instances are read-only.
 Because of that, it's sometimes impossible to set the value of some properties like `pageX`, `pageY`.
-It can be problematic in some tests.
+This can be problematic in when testing some situations.

 ## Differences